mdditt2000/openshift-4-11/ingresslink-on-openshift/README.md

 **Step 1:**

-### Install the CIS Controllers using the Operator
+### Install the Two CIS Controllers using the Operator

 ### Prerequisites